 issue #10: not asking questions

-This one is pretty simple: if you have a question about something ask your attorney before making decisions.
-If your attorney does not explain something well enough to you ask him or her to explain it again and again, if necessary.
+This one is pretty simple: ask your attorney before making decisions if you have a question about something.
+If your attorney does not explain something well enough to you, ask them to explain it again and again, if necessary.
 There is no shame in asking questions.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan